flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter3/Chapter3.md

 ```

 - `strlen` returns string len, so start from last element (`strlen - 1`)
-  - scan backwards until a non-blank is found, then break
+  - Scan backwards until a non-blank is found, then `break`.
-  - else finish when n negative (i.e. all string scanned)
+  - Else finish when $`n`$ negative (i.e. all string scanned)

 - `continue` goes to the next iteration of the loop immediately.
-  - for loops will still have their *increment* step take control.
+  - For loops will still have their *increment* step take control.
   - Test still takes place.(`for, while, do` regardless)
   - `continue` does not apply to `switch`
-    - `continue` applied to `switch` in a loop will apply to the loop
+    - `continue` applied to `switch` in a loop will apply to the loop.
+- **C2Y** will introduce named loops, which will allow the syntax `break label` and `continue label` where label is a label like a switch case above a loop.

 **Example**: the below code fragment processes non-negative array elements in the array `a`.
 Negative values are skipped.